rpothin/Presentations/20210227_ScottishSummit/README.md

    3. Click on **Done**
 4. Click on **Close & Apply**
 5. Remove the canvas app
-6. Add the canvas app you imported with the solution
+6. Add the canvas app you imported with the solution to the Power BI Report selecting the following fields: LeaveDate, LeaveRequestComment, LeaveRequestNumber, LeaveRequestSubmissionDate, LeaveType, LeaveTypeDescription, WorkerFullName, WorkerNumber, ManagerFullName, ManagerPrimaryEmailAddress, NbOfDaysBeforeLeave and NbOfHoursRequested
+7. Save the Power BI Report
+8. Publish the Power BI Report to the considered Power BI Workspace

+> Now you can:
+> - configure the refresh schedule of the Power BI Dataflow and the Power BI Dataset
+> - add the Power BI report to a Teams channel as a tab